enumD/BQ4050-Communication/README.md

 When i read this value (16bit) it reports:
 ![Battery Mode png](https://github.com/enumD/BQ4050-Communication/blob/main/pictures/BatteryMode_datasheet.png)

 Particulary i wish to change Charge-controller_enabled (bit 8 = 1) and charger-mode (Bit 14 to 0).
-But before manually reset this values lets see the other things like a backup :)
+Maybe before trying to change these values manually it's better if i try the reset and see what happen.

+I don't want to send the reset device command, i cleared all the error and failure flags but cannot change: > CHARGE_CONTROLLER_ENABLED:	0=Disabled	[CC]	Battery pack's internal charge controller state
+Even if BatteryNMode is in write list, but i don't understand how to format value data